nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_delete.md

 ### Delete by *'masterIdentifier'* ###

-The API supports the conditional delete interaction which allows a provider to delete an existing pointer using the masterIdentifier so they do not have to persist or query for the NRLS generated logical id for the Pointer.
+The API supports the conditional delete interaction which allows a provider to delete an existing pointer using the masterIdentifier so they do not have to persist or query for the NRL generated logical id for the Pointer.
 To accomplish this, the provider issues an HTTP DELETE as shown:

 <div markdown="span" class="alert alert-success" role="alert">